PBorocz/manage/README.md

 4.  --verbose

-    Provide an extra-level of output regarding method execution (for example, including a method command\'s stdout stream if available)
+    Provide an extra-level of output regarding method execution (for example, including a method command's stdout stream if available)

 ### Default Recipe Targets

 The following recipes are built-in and available irrespective of your recipe file:

-- `check` - Performs a validity check of your recipe file (ie. \`manage.yaml\`).
+- `check` - Performs a validity check of your recipe file (ie. `manage.yaml`).
 For example:

     ``` shell
     % python manage check